kaloyanBozhkov/copyai/Readme.md

 ### next steps
 - Can have another shortcut to copy text following structued context that's been enforced by an LLM, with a UI/UX element (e.g. spinner) during any processing time.
 - For the above, add a sound on copy done

+### use case
+- You're writing system messages for tool, bots etc.. well just hit CMD+D and pick a template to paste and populate.
+- Need to run a node command quick?
+CMD+D + key

+Sky is the limit!